DanielJu0925/Investigation-on-League-of-Legends/README.md

 #### Dependent Relationship

-For the dependent column part, we choose the columns monsterkillsownjungle and league.
-From the permutation test, the null hypothesis is that the missingness of the column `monsterkillsownjungle` is independent from the column `league`, and the alternative hypothesis is that they are dependent.
+For the dependent column part, we choose the columns `monsterkillsownjungle` and `league`.
+From the permutation test, the null hypothesis is that the missingness of the column `monsterkillsownjungle` is independent from the column `league`, and the alternative hypothesis is that the missingness of column `monsterkillsownjungle` is dependent on the column `league`.

 Since column `league` is a categorical, we choose total variance distance as the test statistic.
 The observed statistic we found is 0.946987951807229.
 After 500 times of permutations, we have the tvd with size of 500.
 The p-value from the test statistic is 0.0.
 So we can conclude that we reject the null hypothesis and favors in alternative hypothesis.
-Therefore, the missingness of column `monsterkillownjungle` is denpendent on the column `league`.
+Therefore, the missingness of column `monsterkillsownjungle` is denpendent on the column `league`.

 <iframe src="missing_fig.html" width=800 height=600 frameBorder=0></iframe>

 #### Independent Relationship

+For the independent column part, we choose the columns `monsterkillsownjungle` and `kills`.
+From the permutation test, the null hypothesis is that the missingness of the column `monsterkillsownjungle` is independent from the column `kills`, and the alternative hypothesis is that they are dependent.

+The column `kills` is a numerical.
+Therefore, we use absolute difference in mean as test statistic.
+The observed value from our test statistic is 0.15273388711023372, and we perform 500 times of our permutation test.
+The p-value from our permutation test is 0.43.
+Thus, we fail to reject the null hypythesis.
+So we can state the missingness of column `monsterkillsownjungle` is independent on the column `kills`.

+<iframe src="independent_fig.html" width=800 height=600 frameBorder=0></iframe>

 ## Hypothesis Testing